domoench/kalman/kalman/_build/html/_sources/index.md

 # The Kalman Filter

+An interactive HTML version of this jupyter book is available at https://domoench.github.io/kalman.
+That is more pleasant to use than the PDF version.

 ## High Level Concepts

 Fundamentally, the Kalman Filter is an algorithm that solves the _filtering problem_ {cite}`oksendal2013`.
 The filtering problem involves finding the best estimate $\hat{x}(t)$ of some true process $\vec{x}(t)$ given noisy measurements $\vec{z}(t)$.
 There are 2 sources of stochastic noise: process noise (noise within $\vec{x}(t)$ itself) and measurement noise.